What VSaaS actually means

 VSaaS (Video Surveillance as a Service) is cloud-managed CCTV delivered by subscription.
 The vendor runs the management software in the cloud.
 The customer's cameras connect to it, the integrator configures it, and end users access everything through one browser and one mobile app.
 For the industry shorthand: an open cloud VMS, delivered as VSaaS - and when it bundles access control and intrusion, sometimes called PSaaS.

-The shift from on-premise VMS to VSaaS is the largest architectural change in commercial CCTV since the move from analogue DVR to IP NVR.
-According to 6sense market-share data (February 2026), the cloud VMS category is split between Hikvision (Chinese, 45.37%), Genetec (Canadian, 27.94%), Verkada (American, 10.70%) and Eagle Eye Networks (American, now Brivo since the December 29 2025 merger - 8.16%).
-Most of the Hikvision share is installed-base running on free desktop tools (iVMS-4200) or on-premise Windows servers (HikCentral) - structurally on the wrong side of the cloud transition and increasingly excluded from federal-adjacent procurement by NDAA Section 889.
+The shift from on-prem VMS (Video Management Software - the platform running CCTV) to VSaaS is the biggest change in commercial CCTV since the move from analogue DVR (Digital Video Recorder) to IP NVR (Network Video Recorder).
+The industry tracker 6sense (February 2026) shows the cloud VMS category split between Hikvision (Chinese, 45.37%), Genetec (Canadian, 27.94%), Verkada (American, 10.70%) and Eagle Eye / Brivo (American, branded Brivo after the December 2025 merger - 8.16%).
+Most of Hikvision's share is installed base still running on free desktop tools (iVMS-4200) or on-prem Windows servers (HikCentral) - stuck on the old on-prem model while the market moves to cloud, and increasingly excluded from federal-adjacent procurement under NDAA Section 889.

 Three architectures, one category name